gitlabhq/gitlabhq/doc/administration/uploads.md

 - [Introduced][ee-3867] in [GitLab Enterprise Edition Premium][eep] 10.5.

-If you don't want to use the local disk where GitLab is installed to store the uploads, you can use an object storage like AWS S3 instead.
+If you don't want to use the local disk where GitLab is installed to store the uploads, you can use an object storage provider like AWS S3 instead.
 This configuration relies on valid AWS credentials to be configured already.

 **In Omnibus installations:**